-- Air Sealing: The gaps and cracks illuminated by the infrared thermal imaging can be sealed to keep outside air from seeping in.
+The gaps and cracks illuminated by infrared thermal imaging will be sealed to keep outside air from seeping in.

-- Duct Sealing: Sealing ductwork can provide benefits in many ways.
-Sealed ductwork keeps allergens, dust and other contaminants from circulating through your home.
-Once the ductwork is sealed, adding insulation to ductwork in basements and attics can conserve energy and allow your home's HVAC systems to function properly.
+We’ll seal your ductwork to keep allergens, dust, and other contaminants from circulating through your home.
+Once your ductwork is sealed, we can also add insulation to your ductwork in basements and attics to conserve energy and allow your home's HVAC systems to function properly.

-- Kitchen & Bath Exhaust Ducting: So many times, we see kitchen and bath ductwork that is improperly installed or vents air within the home rather than outside.
-Correcting ventilation and properly sealing the ventilation ducts can prevent moisture buildup and mold.
+Often, we see kitchen and bathroom ductwork that is improperly installed or that vents air within the home rather than outside.
+We’ll correct and properly seal these ventilation ducts to prevent moisture buildup and mold.